Charmless Man

-"Charmless Man" is a song by English alternative rock band Blur and is the fourth track on their fourth studio album, The Great Escape (1995).
-It was released on 29 April 1996 in the United Kingdom as the fourth and final single from that album, reaching number five on the UK Singles Chart and also charting in Australia, France, Iceland, and Ireland.
+"Charmless Man" is a song by English rock band Blur and is the fourth track on their fourth studio album, The Great Escape (1995).
+It was produced by Stephen Street and released by Food Records and Parlophone on 29 April 1996 in the United Kingdom as the fourth and final single from that album.
+The single reached number five on the UK Singles Chart and also charted in Australia, France, Iceland, and Ireland.
+The accompanying music video was directed by Jamie Thraves and features Jean-Marc Barr.

 The accompanying UK B-sides, "The Horrors", "A Song" and "St. Louis", continued the dramatic change in style for Blur first evidenced on the "Stereotypes" single, being stark and raw, foreshadowing the stylistic shift that would realize itself on their eponymous follow-up album.

 Background

 The inspiration for the song was a visit by Damon Albarn to his grandmother in Lincolnshire.
 He stopped off at Grantham railway station and when inside the gentlemen's toilet, he noticed a piece of graffiti on a similar theme to the song's title.